duilio/cfgman/scripts/README.md

 This is the list of the available commands:

 - `scripts/docs-build`: Build the documentation site.
-- `scripts/docs-deploy`: Deploy the documentation site.
 - `scripts/docs-serve`: Start the local server for the doc site.
 - `scripts/format-md-codeblocks`: Format python code blocks in markdown files using black.
 - `scripts/generate_readme`: Generate the `README.md` for the `scripts/` folder.
 - `scripts/lint`: Lint all files in the repo.
+- `scripts/publish`: Build and publish the package.
 - `scripts/test`: Run all tests.

 ## Reference